 Minors exposed to gun violence are also at greater risk of harming themselves.
 After the Columbine massacre, a student suffering from PTSD killed himself; he had lost two close friends and watched his basketball coach die in the massacre.
-54 The research connecting adult suicide rates to community violence is strong, 55 and the nexus between PTSD and teen suicide is undeniable.
-56 Research examining suicide rates among adolescents exposed to community violence is, as of this writing, less conclusive, 57 but it is far from inconceivable that children and adolescents who experience the most severe and traumatic forms of interpersonal gun violence may be at increased risk for suicide.
+The research connecting adult suicide rates to community violence is strong, and the nexus between PTSD and teen suicide is undeniable.
+Research examining suicide

+Adolescents who know about a friend's suicide attempt are nearly twice as likely to attempt suicide themselves one year later. rates among adolescents exposed to community violence is, as of this writing, less conclusive, but it is far from inconceivable that children and adolescents who experience the most severe and traumatic forms of interpersonal gun violence may be at increased risk for suicide.